apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Determines if this Node Store should be started as a secondary store.

 customBlobStore (boolean) - false
-: Determines if this Node Store needs a Blob Store.
+: Determines if this Node Store is supposed to use a custom Blob Store.
+If this property is `true`, a Data Store or a Blob Store needs to be configured for the Segment Store to pick it up (see below).
+If this property is `false`, binaries will be stored in the Segment Store.

 blobGcMaxAgeInSecs (long) - 86400
 : BLOB Garbage Collector (GC) logic would only consider those BLOBs for GC which are not accessed recently (currentTime - lastModifiedTime > blobGcMaxAgeInSecs).